shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 * some statistics

-Serving all this data from a single controller action may already be hard, now imagine the sheer number of parameters you may have to exchange with this single action when you want to enable pagination, validation and search on this single page, through this single action.
+Serving all this data from a single controller action may already be hard, now imagine the sheer number of parameters you may have to exchange with this single action when you want to enable pagination, validation and searching on this single page, through this single action.

-This is pretty much the reason why stateless services and statefull frontends are a important topic in todays web development.
+This is pretty much the reason why stateless services and statefull frontends are an important topic in todays web development.
 And it is exactly the reason why we created the ajax panel.
-It provides us with the means to load local state from the server and create a rich ui.
+It provides us with the means to load local states from the server and create a rich ui.

 We evaluated different frameworks to achieve this target.
 AngularJS and Vue.JS were possible frameworks which allows